bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned that express is capable of server side routing.
+This helps keep the code legible by separating endpoints.
+We also learned about middleware, functions that can be ran before a response from the server.
+This helps to keep responses easily readable by separating what they do from numerous checks.

 - [ ] Describe Middleware?

+Middleware is any function the server runs between the request and the response.

 - [ ] Describe a Resource?

+A resource is any information in the form of an object passed by the url.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return status codes and json messages to help a client know the result of their request.

 - [ ] How can we partition our application into sub-applications?

+You can use routing to partition the application into sub-apps.

 ## Project Setup